What is a machine? – 3 idiots machine definition breakdown

 Effect of Temperature

-Temperature does have an effect on viscosity of the fluid.
+Temperature does have an effect on the viscosity of the fluid.

-• In case of a liquid, the molecules are bonded by a weak chemical bonds.
+• In the case of a liquid, the molecules are bonded by weak chemical bonds.

-Engine Oil is mostly used in order to ensure that there is proper lubrication among the contact parts i.e. with engine oil, we ensure there is no wear and tear among the interacting parts.
+Similarly, Engine Oil is used to ensure that there is proper lubrication among the contact parts, i.e., with engine oil, we ensure there is no wear and tear among the interacting parts.

-So, knowing this, we choose a motor oil with some given viscosity.
+So, knowing this, we choose a motor oil with a given viscosity.
 Now, consider 2 cases :

-• Case 1 : I use this oil in peak summer days
+• Case 1: I use this oil on peak summer days

-We have already discussed about the effect of temperature on the viscosity.
-An oil with given viscosity would becomes thinner in peak summer and thicker on peak winters.
+We have already discussed the effect of temperature on the viscosity.
+An oil with given viscosity would become thinner in peak summer and thicker in peak winter.

 SOLUTION :

-To overcome this, earlier people used a 30-weight motor oil (already thicker) in summers, so that, it thins out and reach required value because of high temperature WHILE they used 5-weight motor oil (already thin) in winters, so that, it thickens to reach the required value in peak winters due to low temperature.
+To overcome this, earlier people used a 30-weight motor oil (already thicker) in summers, so that it thins out and reach required value because of high temperature, while they used a 5-weight motor oil (already thin) in winters, so that it thickens to reach the required value in peak winters due to low temperature.

-BUT Now, we have come up with something even better, known as ‘Multigrade Oil‘.
+BUT Now, we have come up with something even better, known as ‘Multigrade Engine Oil‘.

 • The key feature of multigrade oils is their ability to remain fluid when cold and provide adequate viscosity at higher temperatures.